 In the ClassroomThese units are perfect for use with a whole-class novel, literature circles, or individual reading!
 Ask student's to keep a journal about what they are reading and learning.
 Replace traditional paper and pen journals using an easy virtual journaling tool such as Penzu, reviewed here.
 With Penzu you can add images or your own artwork as illustrations.
 If you are conducting literature circles a good tool to use for small group assignments and communication is Sembly, reviewed here, or Edmodo, reviewed here.
 For students or student groups to share their book with their peers, challenge them to design an interactive multimedia poster using Genial.ly, reviewed here.
 As an option, and for a real challenge, have students design a music track to go with parts or all of the book using Booktrack, reviewed here, and share the link on their mutimedia poster.

 Grades4 to 12

 This site includes advertising.

 In the ClassroomBookmark this site as an excellent resource for interesting reading material for students of all ability levels.
 For struggling readers, have them play the audio recording before reading on their own.
 When finished, ask students to create their own audio recording of the story.
 Use an audio tool like Vocaroo, reviewed here, to create recordings.
 Have students create their own quizzes based on reading material using a site like Online Quiz Creator, reviewed here, for their peers.
 Challenge students to choose an article that interests them as a starting point for a research project.
-Have them share their findings by creating an interactive poster using a tool like Adobe Spark, reviewed here.
+Have them share their findings by creating an interactive poster using a tool like Adobe Spark for Education, reviewed here.
 Adobe Spark offers you the option to include video, images, and other media easily into any type of presentation.

 Grades8 to 12